Disability Services Procedures and Policies

 In-Class Accommodation Requests

-Students who need alternative textbooks, such as textbooks in PDF format, should complete the alternative textbook request form as soon as their syllabus is made available on Moodle.
+Students who need alternative textbooks, such as textbooks in PDF format, should complete the alternative textbook request form as soon as their syllabus is made available on Canvas.
 Students must first purchase a hard copy of the book(s) needed and send the receipt(s) to the Disability Services office before alternate books can be ordered.
 Alternative format book requests can take up to 4-6 weeks to be fulfilled by the publisher.

 Students should purchase e-books, when possible, to use with their speech-to-text readers.
 Many publishers provide textbooks through third-party resources such as BookShare and Accessible Textbook Network (ATN) as well.